 How did Mud become so rich?

 Well, it’s not just any mud.
-Dead sea mud was formed tens of thousands of years ago, when tons of sediments mounted into the bottom of the dead sea.
-The amounts of mud were great, and so heavy, they lifted the salt upwards.
+Dead sea mud was formed tens of thousands of years ago when tons of sediments mounted into the bottom of the dead sea.
+The amounts of mud were great and so heavy, they lifted the salt upwards.
 The salts had originating from floods to the dead sea as well as underwater reservoirs that still exist to this day.
-These salts, that prevent the sea from cultivating flora and fauna (therefore branding it the “dead” sea) are now imbedded in its mud.
+These salts, that prevent the sea from cultivating flora and fauna (therefore branding it the “dead” sea) are now embedded in its mud.

 What makes it so unique?

 The minerals in the dead sea mud are blended so neatly into it, that the mud actually contains some minerals, that are small enough to penetrate your skin pores, nourishing your skin.
 The minerals in the mud help to improve blood circulation, promoting a natural, youthful glow.